MrCee/InvoicePlane-DockerX/README.md

 ### 🧬 Schema-aware recovery

-Data should be adapted into the correct schema, not forced into it.
+Data is adapted into the correct schema, not forced into it.

 ---

 ### 🔐 Explicit overrides

-Overrides should be:
+All overrides are:

-- tracked in Git
+- tracked
-- easy to audit
 - intentional
+- reviewable

 ---